 Recycling at Work is a national voluntary initiative challenging businesses, government agencies, schools, hospitals and other institutions to commit to increase workplace recycling by 10 percent.
 By taking the pledge and becoming a Pledge Partner, businesses and organizations can access special recycling bin discounts, free tools and other resources to help them increase recycling, encourage employee participation, and earn recognition for their actions.

 Recycling at Work is led by Keep America Beautiful in partnership with the Alcoa Foundation as part of their Clinton Global Initiative Commitment.

 Many businesses have at least some garbage disposal costs that are easily avoided.
 To find out if yours is one of them, just download the DIY Waste Assessment or follow the 10-Step Action Plan to reduce waste.

 Educate your recycling team!
-Metro Beautification & Environment Commission, a division of Metro Public Works, can provide a speaker or provide a presentation and tour of the Materials Recovery Facility, the location where Metro's recyclables are sorted.
+The Metro Beautification and Environment Commission can provide a speaker or provide a presentation and tour of the Materials Recovery Facility, the location where Metro's recyclables are sorted.
 Request a speaker

 There are also several recycling companies in Nashville that provide recycling collection to businesses, industries, schools, churches, etc. View our list of service companies to find out who wants your business recyclables.

 Tennessee Materials Marketplace

 The Tennessee Materials Marketplace is an online platform for businesses and organizations that want to reduce their waste.
 It is a network of businesses, organizations, and entrepreneurs where one organization's waste and by-products become another organization's material.